 Training and workshops

-As well as on-site training (mostly throughout Europe).
-If you want to book an on-site training session, you should contact me so we can discuss it in more detail.
+I do on-site training (mostly throughout Europe), so, if you want to book an on-site training session, you should email me at firstname.lastname@example.org and discuss it in more detail.

 High-Performance Java Persistence

 The High-Performance Java Persistence training is aimed to level up your team’s data access skills, covering JDBC, Hibernate, and many database essential topics for Oracle, SQL Server, MySQL or PostgreSQL.

 The full training spans 3 days, but it can be adapted to a 1-day or a 2-day workshop as well.